 This incompatibility of size is exacerbated by the building extending beyond the crest of the hill into the woodland hillside.
 As originally sited, the dependencies along the service drive were pulled in away from the edge of the hill, greatly diminishing their visual impact from within the property and from Macomb Street.
 This is an important characteristic in conveying that the property is a country house surrounded by woodlands.
-This design principle was cited by the Board in the review of the gymnasium project, which required that its footprint be reduced and pulled further south away from the hillside edge to minimize its visibility.
+This design principle was cited by the HPO in the review of the gymnasium project which was approved by the Board.
 The same principle was at the core of the Board's concerns about the playing field and its intrusion into the pond valley.
-The woodland hillside, as evaluated in the cultural landscape report and based on past precedent established by the Board, is not a compatible location for new development.
+Based on the principles that have been applied by the HPO and HPRB in the review of previous projects, the historic development patterns of this estate, the character of this portion of the landmark as evaluated in the 2007 cultural landscape report, and the visual impact the proposal would have both from the historic district and from inside the landmark, the woodland hillside is not a compatible location for new development and would diminish the property's character as a country house seen surrounded by woodlands, open meadows and naturalistic gardens.